 Chamber chorale is a select ensemble that numbers between 12 and 20 and is the traveling group representing the college.
 Eligibility: should have advanced musical ability and a strong desire to perform.
 Membership in concert choir is required before auditioning for chamber chorale.
 Final membership and number are determined by the director.
 A maximum of 4 semester hours may be earned.
-Content changes each semester.
 Corequisite: MUS-140.